Endoscopic Depth Estimation Based on Deep Learning: A Survey: Conclusion

 \section{Conclusion}

 Deep learning has fundamentally transformed endoscopic depth estimation, turning a long-standing challenge into a tangible reality.
 As surveyed, both monocular and stereo approaches now yield dense depth maps that enable critical clinical applications, including 3D reconstruction, surgical navigation, and quantitative lesion assessment.
 However, significant hurdles related to data scarcity, model generalization, and the need for robust explainability currently impede routine clinical adoption.
-Future progress hinges on advancing research in several key areas: developing novel architectures like Transformers, improving self-supervised learning paradigms, and pursuing multimodal sensor fusion.
-Overcoming these gaps through continued interdisciplinary collaboration will be pivotal to evolving this technology into a trusted clinical tool that enhances surgical perception, improves diagnostic accuracy, and ultimately elevates the standard of patient care.
+While developing novel architectures like Transformers and improving self-supervised learning paradigms remains crucial, the most significant future breakthroughs will likely emerge from the synergistic fusion of geometric depth with multimodal sensory data and large-scale knowledge models.
+Continued interdisciplinary research into these integrated systems is pivotal to transforming depth estimation into a trusted and indispensable tool that enhances surgical perception, improves diagnostic accuracy, and ultimately elevates the standard of patient care.